nihal-ramaswamy/exchange_center_game/README.md

 # Exchange Center Game
 Build bots to trade on the exchange and compete with other players.
 A simulation of the stock market.

+This stock exchange simulator has the following constraints:
+1. Only continuous phase implemented
+2. Only limit orders

 ---

 ## Installation